Does Your Lower Back Hurt When Sweeping Or Mopping The Floor?

 Watch the video to learn how to prevent lower back pain when sweeping and mopping.

-Why Does My Back Hurt When I Sweep?
+Why Does My Back Hurt When I Sweep Or Mop?

-Your back might hurt when sweeping or mopping because of two reasons:
+Your lower back might hurt when sweeping or mopping because of three reasons:

 - You stand in a sustained bending position when sweeping